-- Dry roast fenugreek seeds and powder the seeds; it can be sprinkled on soups, curries, and salads.
+- As a dry roasted fenugreek seeds as well as powdered seeds.
+It can be sprinkled on soups, curries, and salads.

 - Soak the fenugreek seeds and allow it to sprout.
 The sprouts can be added into the salads or rice.

-- Fenugreek leaves can be added in fresh form into the rotis, idli or dosa batter and parathas.
+- Fenugreek leaves can be added in fresh form into the rotis (chapati’s), idli or dosa batter and parathas.

-- Prepare the herbal tea of fenugreek seeds, lemon, honey which is very effective.
+- Prepare the herbal tea of fenugreek seeds with lemon and honey, which is very effective.

 - Add the ground flaxseed into wheat muffins and ragi cookies.

-- Mix ground flaxseed with water and use as an egg substitute.
+- Mix powdered flaxseed with water and use as an egg substitute.